whonor/NewsTorch/README.md

 ## To Do
 1. Add more datasets: Adressa
-2. Add more models: MANNeR, LKPNR, ONCE, Prompt4NR
+2. Add more models: MANNeR, LKPNR, ONCE